 Credit: Princeton University Library

 Figure 4.
-Cropped view of the Professor’s House occupied by Joseph Henry until 1837
+Cropped view of the ‘professor’s house’ occupied by Joseph Henry until 1837.

 At the time of this letter, buildings A (Nassau Hall), B-left, C-left, C-right, F, and I were already present.
 Building B-right (today known as West College) was under construction.
 Buildings G-left, G-right, H-left, and H-right did not yet exist.
 Two existing structures, D-left (“steward’s house”) and D-right (“our house”), were proposed for relocation to G-left and G-right.
-Prior to the construction of the Halls, the debating societies met in the C-right (Library).
+Prior to the construction of the Halls, the debating societies met in the C-right building (Library).

 We discovered an earlier freehand draft of the printed Campus Plan in the Smithsonian Institution Archives along with other Joseph Henry documents [24].
-This freehand version of the Figure 5 plan is shown in Figure 6.
-Henry’s wished to continue the strict symmetry of the Campus by pairing new buildings on each side of Nassau Hall at a respectful distance.
+This freehand version of the Figure 5 Campus Plan is shown in Figure 6.
+Henry wished to continue the strict symmetry of the campus by pairing new buildings on each side of Nassau Hall at a respectful distance.
 At the rear of the campus, Whig Hall is paired with Clio Hall.
-East-West symmetry was already present, but Henry added to the concept of a back campus delineated with the proposed Halls.
-Henry proposed also that his house be set in alignment with the front of the Library (today known as Stanhope Hall) and West College.
+East-West symmetry was already present, but Henry added to the concept of a back campus delineated by the proposed Halls.
+Henry proposed also that his house be set in a North-South alignment with the front of the Library (today known as Stanhope Hall) and West College.

-The Board of Trustees approved Henry’s Campus plan and then followed with a resolution to build a new stone house for his use.
-(September 29, 1836) [10].
-Stone made sense given that the two closest buildings to the proposed house were Nassau Hall and the Library, and both of these were constructed with stone from the local quarry:
+The Board of Trustees approved Henry’s Campus Plan and then followed with a September 29, 1836 resolution to build a new stone house for his use [10]: